-To choose the best possible career, you will need to consider your other skills, interests, and values as well as the sociology major.
+To choose the best possible career, you will need to consider your other skills, interests, and values alongside the sociology major.
 Here are some common job possibilities to explore as you think of ways to apply your sociology major to the work world.

 Guidance counselors use knowledge of the sociology of learning to help students navigate the academic world.
-They also communicate with families to devise strategies to support the achievement of their students.
-Guidance counselors utilize interview and counseling techniques to help students make academic and career choices.
+They also communicate with families to devise strategies to support student achievement.
+Guidance counselors use interview and counseling techniques to help students make academic and career choices.

 Guidance counselors use problem-solving skills to mediate conflicts and resolve social problems within schools.
 They facilitate group sessions and instruct students about social issues like bullying, substance abuse, and safe sex.

 Human Resources (HR) Representative

-HR representatives need to have finesse with people and interact effectively with a broad range of individuals and groups.
+HR representatives need to be effective and show finesse in their interactions with a broad range of individuals and groups.
 They must be able to analyze work roles and assess the suitability of candidates for jobs.
-Interviewing skills learned by sociology majors are essential for this evaluation.
+Interviewing skills learned by sociology majors are essential for such evaluation.

 HR staff members use problem-solving skills to mediate conflicts and resolve personnel issues.
 HR representatives use analytical and decision-making skills to evaluate alternative structures for employee benefits.